auth0/docs/samlsso-auth0-to-auth0.md

 This section has a few ideas for things to check if your sample doesn't work.

 Note that if your application doesn't work the first time, you should clear your browser history and ideally cookies each time before you test again.
-Otherwise, the browser may not be picking up the latest version of your html page.
+Otherwise, the browser may not be picking up the latest version of your html page or it may have stale cookies that impact execution.

 When troubleshooting SSO, it is often helpful to capture an HTTP trace of the interaction.
 There are many tools that will capture the HTTP traffic from your browser for analysis.
 Search for "HTTP Trace" to find some.
 Once you have an http trace tool, capture the login sequence from start to finish and analyze the trace to see the sequence of GETs to see how far in the expected sequence you get.
-You should see a redirect from your original site to the IDP, a post of credentials if you had to log in, and then a redirect back to the callback URL.
+You should see a redirect from your original site to the Service Provider, and then to the Identity Provider, a post of credentials if you had to log in, and then a redirect back to the callback URL or the Service Provider and then finally a redirect to the callback URL specified in your application.

 Be sure to check to make sure cookies and javascript are enabled for your browser.

 Check to make sure that the callback URL specified in the HTML file is also listed in the **Allowed Callback URLs** field in the __""Settings""__ tab of the application registered in the Auth0 Dashboard.
 (In dashboard, Click on __"Apps/APIs"__ link, then on the __"Settings"__ icon to the right of the application name.)

+The **http://samltool.io** tool can decode a SAML assertion and is a useful debugging tool.